A-level Retakes 2022

 If you feel you can't swallow your pride and go back to retake exams at your school with a bunch of younger classmates, you can go to www.cife.org.uk.

-This site lists specialist independent colleges that aim to help students with A level retakes so they can get into their chosen university.
+This site lists specialist independent colleges, such as Rochester Independent College, that aim to help students with A level retakes so they can get into their chosen university.

 However, if this option is too expensive, you can also contact your local college of further education, who offer A level retakes for external candidates at a much lower cost.